 The campus offers classrooms, academic and staff offices, recording and photographic studios, a cafeteria, a fitness center, a student recreational area, and a library.
 The library consists of a physical collection of over 25,000 items and is supported by a professional, accredited Librarian and trained staff.
 Back to Top

 Geneva is the historic center of international cooperation and is home to the United Nations, other major international organizations, numerous multi-national corporations, and a vibrant financial and trading center.
 When it comes to recreation, the Alps and the Lake Geneva (Lake Leman) region offer some of the best sporting terrain in the world -- right at your doorstep.
 Moreover, Geneva is situated in the heart of Europe so it is easy to immerse yourself in the culture of other European cities, all accessible in less than two hours by plane.

 The primary language of instruction is English.
 Course offerings vary from semester to semester depending upon the faculty members assigned to teach at Webster-Geneva.
 For more information about the courses offered, please see the link below.
-The Fall semester courses are uploaded in late April, the Spring semester courses are uploaded in late October, and the Summer term courses are uploaded in late March.
+The Fall semester courses are uploaded in late March, the Spring semester courses are uploaded in late October, and the Summer term courses are uploaded in February.
 You can find previous course schedules listed here.